anyuz/anyuzhangpuzzle/README.md

 ERROR: Encountered errors while bringing up the project.

+    Analyze Bug1:

+why want to trun off firewall?

-Trial: turn off firewall (fail)
+#### Fix1: turn off firewall (fail)

+why want to check port number?

 -->port 80 on host is used

-Fix1: change ports: 80:8080 to 8080:80
+#### Fix2: change ports: 80:8080 to 8080:80 (work)

 ----------------------------------------
 ### Bugs2

->> docker-compose up
+    docker-compose up

 access localhost:8080 returns bad gateway error

+    Analyze the Bug2:

 "Containers connected to the same user-defined bridge network automatically expose all ports to each other, and no ports to the outside world. "

-Fix: add "expose: 80"
+#### Fix: add "expose: 80" (work)

+But return the other error:

 ---> can access but not configured correctly

 ----------------------------------------

 ### Bugs3

->> docker-compose up
+    docker-compose up

 502 Bad Gateway

 nginx/1.13.5

+    Analyze of Bug3:

-This is a port error in app.py change port 5000 to 5001 app.run(host='0.0.0.0',port=5001)
+This is a port error in app.py
+#### Fix: change port 5000 to 5001 app.run(host='0.0.0.0',port=5001)

 -------------------------------------------------------------
 ### Bugs4

->> docker-compose up
+    docker-compose up

     Welcome!
     Please enter items that you would like to sell? name  quantity  description

-problem found:
+After enter the name, quantity, description and click enter button, I got the fourth bug:

     Internal Server Error
     The server encountered an internal error and was unable to complete your request.
 Either the server is overloaded or    there is an error in the application.

-process  tried to fix:
+    Analyze Bug4:

-1. enable debug
+#### Fix1. enable debug

 if __name__ == '__main__':
     app.debug = True

 sqlalchemy.exc.ProgrammingError
 sqlalchemy.exc.ProgrammingError: (psycopg2.ProgrammingError) relation "items" does not exist